CtrlK

 Conciseness

-The persona introduction is somewhat verbose with unnecessary narrative ('debugged stuck jobs at 3am').
-The capabilities list is efficient but the philosophical framing adds tokens without actionable value.
+The persona introduction is somewhat verbose with unnecessary narrative ('debugged stuck jobs at 3am', 'processed billions of jobs').
+The capabilities list is lean but the overall content could be tighter.

 2 / 3